Some customs in local Swiss schools are very different from what you as Expat might be familiar with!

 - Children walk to school on their own from as young as 4 years old.
 Schools discourage parents to drive/walk their children to school.

-- Formalised learning starts later: In the local Swiss school system, Kindergarten and early primary school is about social and cognitive rather than academic development
+- No reading and writing before the age of 6: In the local Swiss school system, Kindergarten and early primary school is about social and cognitive rather than academic development

-- Parents have little involvement in school activities
+- Parents have very little involvement in school activities

 - All children learn at least two foreign languages, apart from the official language.

-- No single comprehensive secondary school model.
-Around the age of 12, local Swiss schools stream children into different school forms, classes and achievement levels.
+- Stark academic and vocational divide in secondary school.
+Around the age of 12, local Swiss schools stream children into different school forms, classes and achievement level.

 - Marks are determined by classroom behaviour, attitude to learning and motivation as much as academic achievement.